openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

     the topology of an object graph.
 This generalizes cleanly to value objects, because `==` on value objects treats two identical copies of a value object as equal.
-So any observations we make about topology prior to serialization, are consistent with those after deserialization.
+So any observations we make about topology prior to serialization are consistent with those after deserialization.

 ### Identifying identity

-To distinguish between value and identity types at compile time, and between value and identity objects at run time, we introduce two restricted interfaces `IdentityObject` and `ValueObject`.
+To distinguish between value and identity types at compile time, and between value and identity objects at run time, we introduce two restricted interfaces, `IdentityObject` and `ValueObject`.
 `IdentityObject` is implicitly implemented by identity classes; `ValueObject` is implicitly implemented by value classes; no class can implement both.
 This enables us to write code that dynamically tests for object identity before